tomjoht/tomjoht.github.io/_posts/2020/9/2020-09-01-inexpensive-media-hosting-and-cli-uploading-with-wasabi.md

 - writing
 keywords:
 rebrandly: https://idbwrtng.com/
 description: "If you're looking for an inexpensive way to host a lot of media, check out Wasabi.
-Combined with GitHub Pages, this can be an inexpensive way to host a website."
+Combined with GitHub Pages, this <i>might</i> be an inexpensive way to host a website."
 ---

 ## The challenge of media hosting

 About six years ago I switched off Bluehost and WordPress over to Jekyll and GitHub Pages.
 I quickly learned that hosting many image and audio files in a GitHub repository doesn't work, so I continued to host my media on Bluehost for a couple of years.
 Eventually, I hit Bluehost's max size limit with shared hosting (mainly due to audio files with podcasts), so I decided to shift all media over to what I thought would be the less expensive and more logical hosting source: [Amazon S3](https://aws.amazon.com/free/storage/s3/).

 I shifted all my media over to an S3 bucket, then hooked up the bucket to [CloudFront](https://aws.amazon.com/cloudfront/) for a content distributed network (CDN) and also to [Route 53](https://aws.amazon.com/route53/) with a custom domain.
 I set the expiring cache on the S3 assets for a lengthy amount of time.
 I thought this was the way to go, and I especially liked uploading via the command line with the [AWS CLI](https://aws.amazon.com/cli/).
 But I soon discovered that the bandwidth costs for the web traffic on the media turned out to be way more than I anticipated.
-Just storing 26 GB of data on S3 doesn't cost much at all (maybe $2/month).
+Just storing 30 GB of data on S3 doesn't cost much at all (maybe $2/month).
 But if the files are served up through web requests from a website, look out &mdash; it's a whole different cost tier.
 My bill was regularly about $30-35 a month.

 <img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/awss3bill.png" alt="Sample AWS bill" />

-I stayed on AWS S3 for about 6 months because moving around 26 GB of media files is not easy, and I didn't have a better solution.
+I stayed on AWS S3 for about 6 months because moving around 30 GB of media files is not easy, and I didn't have a better solution.
 (I didn't want to revert to Bluehost, for example.)
 I told myself that uploading images via the command line was saving me time, etc, and I wanted to become more familiar with the AWS ecosystem, but I knew that $30+/month for media hosting for a blog was not a long-term solution I wanted.

 ## Trying out Wasabi and the concept of egress